BeneArndt/weather_api/README.md

 # How does it work?

--fetches ur ip from https://ipinfo.io/
+1.fetches ur ip from https://ipinfo.io/
--by using this ip it fetches weather information from https://openweathermap.org/api
+2.by using this ip it fetches weather information from https://openweathermap.org/api

 # Display Weather on Terminal